(No ratings)

 Typically patients are considered candidates for gastric bypass surgery if they have a BMI greater than 40, or sometimes if they have a BMI between 35 and 40 but are suffering from obesity-related illnesses such as diabetes.
 The outlook is generally good, with most patients losing between 50-75% of their excess weight in 1-2 years.
 However, patients must follow strict diet guidelines so that the stomach can heal, starting with no food at all, then followed by a liquid diet for some time.
 For many severely obese patients who have tried strict diets before without success, gastric bypass surgery is the tool that allows them to finally achieve their weight loss and health goals.

 Dr. Artur Chernoguz, MD, FACS graduated from Albany Medical College.
-He completed residency at ICAHN School of Medicine Mount Sinai.
-He is certified by the Board Certification: General Surgery and has a state license in Massachusetts.
+He completed residency at The Mount Sinai Medical Center, New York.
+He is certified by the American Board of Surgery and has a state license in Massachusetts.

 Medical School: Albany Medical College